-S&WB Water Meets All EPA Quality Requirements and is Delivered to Customers Via 2,000 Miles of Pipes and Mains pumping capacity of 350 million gallons per day.
+S&WB Water Meets All EPA Quality Requirements and is Delivered to Customers Via 2,000 Miles of Pipes and Mains For pumping purified water into the distribution system at 70 per square inch pressure, the Board uses eight high pressure pumps, located at the Carrollton Water Purification Plant having a total pumping capacity of 350 million gallons per day.
 Six of these pumps are driven by electrical power and two by steam turbines.
 The Algiers Pumping Station has a capacity of 34 million gallons per day, provided by six electrically driven pumps.